djbambi/NC-Data-Engineering-Project-G1/README.md

 ## Overview

 This project is a data ingestion and transformation pipeline that ingests data from a Postgres Database, transforms it into a star schema, and loads the resultant data files into a data warehouse.
-The pipeline is designed to be scalable, fault-tolerant, and easily maintainable.
+The pipeline is designed to be scalable, fault-tolerant, easily maintainable and is deployed fully using Terraform.

 ## Architecture